 If you set the wick correctly and use new K-1 fuel, you get a nice blue flame that burns cleanly and produces a minimum of combustion byproducts.
 Set the wick too low or too high and you’ll get another color, like yellow, and the stove produces smoke.
 Faulty settings also increase the carbon monoxide production, something that’s always going to be there but in manageable amounts if the stove works right.
 You can’t run a kerosene stove in a closed room, for the same reason you can’t run the exhaust pipe of your car into the passenger compartment or seal yourself up in a plastic bag.
 Both you and the stove need fresh air.
 Open a window a minimum of one inch.
 Pick one on the lee side of the house so you don’t get a constant blast of north wind.
 If you have the stove in a different room, keep doors open to the room with the partly open window.

-In mild winter weather it’s economical, but when the temperature drops far enough to require constant heat in the house, the old oil furnace still makes better sense.
-Even with its limitations, a kerosene stove is a nice backup system to have around and can save you a little money if you use it wisely, which is not much.
+In mild winter weather it’s economical, but when the temperature drops far enough to require constant heat in the house, you might think the old oil furnace still makes better sense.
+I jumped up instead to a Sengoku CV-23K with twice the heating power.
+I don’t need to run it as long to get the house to pleasant heat levels, so it isn’t really more expensive in terms of fuel.
+I do need to pay attention to ventilation and make sure the one window is open an inch.
+Even with its limitations, a kerosene stove is a nice backup system to have around and can save you a lot of money if you use it wisely, which is not much.
 Run it enough to take the chill out of the air and then shut it down.
-In one way, it sure beats the heck out of oil heat.
-It’s backup heat you can actually back up to and get warm.
+I have used it for seven years now and have not had to use the oil furnace once since I started this.
+It’s heat you can actually back up to and get warm.